 1Check the main electrical panel and any secondary circuit panels for a tripped breaker or blown fuse.
 If you find the problem there, reset the breaker by turning it off and then on or replace the fuse.
 A central air conditioner should be on a dedicated 240-volt circuit.

 5If that doesn’t do the job, open the thermostat and unscrew the wire from the Y terminal.
 Turn the power back on.
 Holding the wire by its insulation only, touch the bare end to the R terminal and hold it there for about two minutes.
 If the compressor kicks on, the thermostat is faulty; replace it as discussed in the article How to Install an Electronic Thermostat.
-If the compressor doesn’t go on when you hold the two wires together, turn the power back off and either call an air-conditioning technician or check the capacitor.
+If the compressor doesn’t go on when you hold the Y wire to the R terminal, turn the power back off and either call an air-conditioning technician or check the capacitor.

-6Check the capacitor and wires.
-The capacitor in the compressor starts both the condenser and the fan.
-If the capacitor has failed, the A/C unit will not run.
-It’s very easy to test whether it works.
 Before opening the electrical cover on the A/C unit, be sure to shut off all power to the unit and verify that it is off.
 Remove the cover and, using a digital multi meter set to “Capacitance,” put one lead on the “Common” terminal and the other lead on one of the other two terminals.
 The meter should show a number—not “OL” which indicates a short.
-These types of capacitors are basically two capacitors in one, with both sharing the common leg.
+A/C capacitors can be like two capacitors in one, with both sharing the common leg.

 Here is a video that shows more precisely how to do this.
 Tip: Take a quick digital photo of the wires before disconnecting them so you know where to replace them.

 Still not working?
-Please read “Air Conditioner Doesn’t Blow Air,” below.
+Please read “Air Conditioner Not Blowing Air,” below.

-If you can hear your central air conditioner running, but it is not cooling well, the problem can be caused by a couple of issues.
-The very first thing to do is make sure the filter in the air handler is clean so that it receives proper air flow.
+If you can hear your central air conditioner running, but it doesn’t cool well, the problem can be caused by a couple of issues.
+Make sure nothing is blocking or limiting air flow anywhere in the system—the air filters, registers, and the compressor.
+For more about filters, see How to Replace Furnace & AC Filters.

-2Remove the door on the front of the air-handler cabinet to give you access to the filter.
+2Remove the door on the front of the air-handler cabinet so you can access the filter.
 Pull out the filter and clean or replace it as necessary.

 3Look for ice.
 If you see ice in the area around the coils, close the unit back up, turn the power back on, and turn on the fan.
 The ice should melt within an hour or two.

 4Clear the condensate drain.
 Air conditioners can create a lot of water because they remove moisture from the air.
 To get rid of this, they have a [usually plastic] drain pipe that comes out of the side of the air handler.
-Over time, algae can block this pipe and, when it does, the A/C won’t work.
+Over time, algae can block this pipe and, when it does, the AC won’t work—in fact some condensate drains are equipped with a float switch that won’t let the AC run if water backs-up.
 Water is also likely to puddle around the unit or even flood the area.
 To deal with condensate problems, please see Air Conditioner Leaks Water, below.

+4 Have the coolant checked.
 If none of these steps worked, the chances are pretty good that the coolant needs to be recharged by an air conditioning professional.
+Call a qualified local AC professional—this is not something you can do yourself.

 If your room has dramatic swings in temperature before the system kicks on, see Room Temperature Too Hot, Then Too Cold.

-If your AC doesn’t go on at all when you adjust the thermostat for cooler air than the room temperature, please read Central AC Not Working At All, above.
+If your AC doesn’t go on at all when you set the thermostat for a cooler-than-room temperature, please read Central AC Not Working At All, above.
 Then, if you have fairly good DIY skills and a multimeter, go through the diagnostic steps in this video to determine whether the problem may be a condensate pump switch.

 If your air handler’s motor runs but the blower doesn’t move air, the belt that connects the two probably has broken.
 Replacing it is an easy fix if you have a few tools and do-it-yourself skills.